Best Ice Hockey Slide Boards

 Slide boards endure a good amount of force as an athlete slides on them with their full bodyweight.
 The least expensive boards, which are often made of material that is not as thick, might have curling plastic within a year or worn down the bumpers that don’t stay in place.
 However, a quality slide board can last years without a problem.

-A slide board's price varies depending on size (a kit of tiles can be especially large and therefore cost much more).
-The most inexpensive cost as little as $45, while most average prices are from $150 to $200.
-Better quality boards tend to have a thicker layer of slippery plastic which don't curl after excessive use.
+A slide board’s price varies depending on size (a kit of tiles can be especially large and therefore cost much more).
+The most inexpensive slide boards cost as little as $45, while most average prices are from $150 to $250.
+Higher quality boards tend to have a thicker layer of slippery plastic which doesn’t curl after excessive use.

 A standard rectangular slide board for teens to adults is nearly 2 feet wide and 8 to 10 feet long.
 Both tile slide boards and one-piece boards can be adjusted to suit smaller strides by either using fewer tiles or sliding the bumpers of the single-piece board inward to cut off some of the length.